nextapps-de/mikado/README.md

 But we won't measure the developer skills, we want to measure pure library performance.
 Regardless of a specific test case, every test has to run through the same logic.

-#### Random item factory
+#### Fixed randomness for the data factory

-The items were created by a random factory.
-The items come from a pre-filled pool (5 slots each including 100 items), so that keyed libraries get a chance to match same IDs.

-Also the items has some fields, which aren't included by the template.
-That is also important, because in this situation is the most common.
+The data has a fixed randomness (srand), so every library has to solve exactly the same task.

 #### Mimic data from a server or created during runtime